-Pastoral Care for School Staff The School Behaviour Policy and procedures must include details of how the school will respond to an allegation against a member of staff.
+Pastoral Care for School Staff

+The Behaviour Policy and procedures must include details of how the school will respond to an allegation against a member of staff.
 The Governors would not expect automatic suspension of a member of staff who has been accused of misconduct, pending an investigation.
-The Governors would, however, expect the Head teacher to draw on and follow the advice in the 'Dealing with Allegations of Abuse against Teachers and Other Staff 'guidance when setting out the pastoral support school staff can expect to receive if they are accused of misusing their powers.
-In addition, the School Behaviour Policy and procedures should set out the disciplinary action that will be taken against students who are found to have made malicious accusations against school staff.
+The Governors would, however, expect the Headteacher to draw on and follow the advice in Part four of DfE guidance 'Keeping Children Safe in Education' (safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors' when setting out the pastoral support school staff can expect to receive if they are accused of misusing their powers.
+In addition, the Behaviour Policy and procedures should set out the disciplinary action that will be taken against pupils who are found to have made malicious accusations against school staff.